Best daily deals

 The ear pads are removable and don’t leave much room for large ears.

-With feedback ANC, the microphone is located inside the ear cup, or inside the wearer’s ear with earbuds.
+With feedback ANC, the microphone is located inside the ear cup or inside the wearer’s ear with earbuds.
 Picking the right place within the ear cup’s interior presents a new set of difficulties.
-The major benefit to feedback ANC is that noise captured by the microphone more accurately reflects noise the wearer hears, regardless of the exact positioning and fit of the headphones.
+The major benefit to feedback ANC is that noise captured by the microphone more accurately reflects the noise the wearer hears, regardless of the exact positioning and fit of the headphones.
 You can think of feedback ANC as a self-correcting mechanism.
 This also makes the headphones more resistant to wind howl, but devices can lose high-frequency noise canceling sensitivity, as less of this noise is likely to pass through the headphones from the outside.

 Sony WH-1000XM4 headphones next to magazines on a wood bench